 Shin Megami Tensei: Persona 4

-originally released in Japan as simply
+originally released in Japan as

 Instead of the city locales of previous games in the series, Persona 4 takes place in a fictional Japanese countryside and is indirectly related to both Shin Megami Tensei: Persona 3 (in terms of gameplay, story and production) and the Persona 2 duology (in terms of Shadow selves and confronting them to awaken Persona).
 The player-named main protagonist is a high-school student who moved into the countryside from the city for a year.
 During his year-long stay, he becomes involved in investigating mysterious murders while harnessing the power of summoning Persona.